digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 Unlike Kaplan-Meier, parametric models can extrapolate to predict survival for future, unseen time periods.

-To demonstrate this, I cut the Telco data at 12 months and then used the resulting fit to extrapolate out an additional year to 24 months.
+To demonstrate this, pretend there's only data for 24 months whereas the goal might be to understand survival by 36 or even 48 months.

 Use cases: